Skip to main content

 Only 48% of older adults who qualify for SNAP are enrolled.
 That means too many people are still missing out on life-changing benefits.

-One of the most common reasons older adults don’t participate in SNAP is its complex application process.
+One reason older adults don’t take advantage of SNAP is concerns about the application process.
 But we’ve made it easier.
-Through BenefitsCheckup.org, you’ll find plenty of support to help you complete and submit your SNAP application.
-Use NCOA’s Benefits CheckUp to check your eligibility for programs that can help you pay for food, housing, utilities, prescription drugs, health care, and more.
+At BenefitsCheckup.org, you’ll find plenty of support to help you complete and submit your SNAP application.
+You can also browse other programs that can help you pay for housing, utilities, prescription drugs, health care, and more.